 The workstreams detail each area in turn and show how the actions in the business plan support the strategic plan's long-term outcomes.
-Over the year we have developed an organisational-wide evaluation model to effectively measure the impact of our work and the contribution to the long-term outcomes to track our progress against the strategic plan.
+An organisational-wide evaluation model effectively measures the impact of our work and the contribution to the long-term outcomes to track our progress against the strategic plan.